ginpei/react-vs-monorepo/README.md

 # react-vs-monorepo

-Quickly: run `npm link ../app/node_modules/react` to refer the same React.
+Quickly: to fix "Invalid hook call" error, run `npm link ../app/node_modules/react` to refer the same React.

 From the official doc: